dahlbyk/posh-git/README.md

 On Windows, posh-git uses the `[System.Drawing.ColorTranslator]::FromHtml(string colorName)` method to parse a color name as an HTML color.
 For a complete list of HTML colors, see this [W3Schools page][w3c-colors].

-If you are on Linux or macOS and desire an Orange path, you will need to specify the RGB value for Orange e.g.:
+If you are on Linux or macOS and desire an Orange path, you will need to specify the RGB value for Orange, for example:

 ```text
 $GitPromptSettings.DefaultPromptPath.ForegroundColor = 0xFFA500